Fast neutrino flavor conversions in one-dimensional core-collapse supernova models with and without muon creation

 \item There exist post bounce times and radial distances for which only crossings in the $\mu-\tau$ sector are present.
-This is the first time that such a possibility is presented in the literature.
-By construction, such crossings cannot exist without considering muon creation, as usually done in the literature, since in this case $G_\mu(\gamma)=G_\tau(\gamma)$. \item All the captured crossings are in the backward directions.
-This means that the functional form of $\mathcal{F}(\gamma)$ satisfying Eq.~(\ref{eq:crossing_condition}) is always peaked at $\gamma$ close to $-1$.
-Moreover, the crossings become more shallow at larger radial distances, since the value of $\mathcal{F}(\gamma)$ at $\gamma=-1$ increases with the distance. \item Crossings are present for both quadratic and cubic polynomial forms of $\mathcal{F}(\gamma)$ (not shown), though they are unavoidably more numerous in the latter case.
-Using only quadratic polynomials for $\mathcal{F}(\gamma)$ removes crossings at lower radial distances. \item A larger number of crossings are present in the $e\mu$ and $e\tau$ sectors in the presence of muon creation (left panels of Fig. \ref{fig:summary_plot_D1}).
-Crossings below the SN shock do not disappear in the absence of muon creation in the same model. \item We find crossings in D2, whereas none were reported in Ref. \cite{Tamborra:2017ubu}.
-Indeed the focus of that work was to look for deep crossings in the forward directions. \item The angular distributions in Fig. \ref{fig:angular_distributions} show that, if present, crossings come at least in pairs and that the region in $\gamma$ where $G_{e}$ becomes negative gets larger with radial distance.
+This is the first time this possibility is demonstrated in a supernova simulation.
+By construction, such crossings cannot exist without considering muons, as usually done in the literature, since in this case $G_\mu(\gamma)=G_\tau(\gamma)$. \item There is a hint that all the captured crossings are in the backward direction.
+This stems from the fact that $\mathcal{F}(\gamma)$ is maximal at $\gamma=-1$ and vanishing at $\gamma=+1$.
+Such a result is in agreement with what was found in \cite{Morinaga:2019wsv}.
+The maximal value stays nearly constant when changing the radial distance.
+However, for some time snapshots we observe a sudden increase by a few orders of magnitude. \item A larger number of crossings are present in the $e\mu$ and $e\tau$ sectors in the presence of muons (left panels of Fig. \ref{fig:summary_plot_D1}).
+Crossings below the SN shock do not disappear in the absence of muons in the same model. \item We find crossings in D2, whereas none were reported in Ref. \cite{Tamborra:2017ubu}, where the same data has been analyzed.
+Indeed the focus of that work was to look for deep crossings in the forward directions.
+However, such crossings are found only by looking directly at the angular distributions and not through the moments method, unless cubic polynomials are employed.
+This is in contrast with D1, where quadratic polynomials are enough. \item The angular distributions in Fig. \ref{fig:angular_distributions} suggest that, if present, crossings come at least in pairs and that the region in $\gamma$ where $G_{e}$ becomes negative gets larger with radial distance.

 \end{enumerate}